 In the wake of Kobe Bryant’s untimely passing, many people are looking at the life, passion and successes Kobe had.
-I want to refresh three areas of Kobe’s life that translate to professional life and entrepreneurial success.
+We want to refresh three areas of Kobe’s life that translate to professional life and entrepreneurial success.

 Kobe Bryant was handed God-given talent that many of us would simply dream of.
 A physical specimen of speed and grace and an intelligence that could beat most competitors before he had even touched a ball…but here are some factual example of who Kobe was when it came to preparation: